onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 57:06
 that's about 1,000 fewer than most
 57:09
-people tape script 4.2 following the
+people tapescript 4.2 following the
 57:16
 diet tell us some more about the diet
 57:19